-The D‑Wave system is used for computationally intensive tasks such as optimization, cyber security, machine learning, and sampling.
+The D‑Wave system is used for computationally intensive tasks such as optimization, cyber security, machine learning, materials simulation, and sampling.
 These types of problems can be extremely hard to solve, with potentially enormous benefits if optimal solutions can be readily computed.

 Optimization problems are some of the most complex computing problems, and they underly some of the most important applications of interest to government.
 Examples include systems design, mission planning, scheduling, and machine learning.